-If you have a network connection already set up, it’ll be displayed here along with some basic stats.
-If not, click on the big plus-symbol on the lower right-hand corner to add one.
+If you have a network connection already set up, it’ll be displayed here, along with some basic stats.
+If not, click on the plus symbol in the lower right-hand corner to add one.

-From there, it asks you what type of network connection you want to add: FTP server, Windows Host, SSH FTP Server or WebDAV Server.
+It asks you what type of network connection you want to add: FTP server, Windows Host, SSH FTP Server, or WebDAV Server.

-Once the share is set up, you access that folder like you would a folder directly on your device itself.
+Once the share is set up, you access that folder the same as you would a folder directly on your device.

-Once you select what service you have, simply enter your credentials and approve any permissions that they require.
+Once you select what service you have, simply enter your credentials and approve any permissions required.
 Then you’re all set.

-One thing I like is you can multi-select several files to move or delete at once, which is a great time saver.
+I like that you can multi-select several files to move or delete at once, which is a great time saver.

-Another cool feature that FX File Explorer has is that it gives you details on any of the apps that you’ve installed like how much space they take up.
-From here, you can uninstall offending apps without going back to your device’s Settings menu.
+Another cool feature that FX File Explorer has is that it gives you details on any of your installed apps, like how much space they take up.
+You can uninstall offending apps without going back to your device’s Settings menu.